Therapy for OCD

 Health Anxiety OCD: This type of OCD involves obsessive fears and preoccupations with one's health, leading to compulsive behaviors such as excessive checking, reassurance seeking, or avoidance of triggers.

-Thoughts like these torment mothers who suffer from OCD in the pregnancy or postpartum period.
-The obsessions during this time often revolve around purposely harming the baby or being responsible for accidental harm to the newborn and can be quite bizarre.
+Thoughts like these torment parents who suffer from OCD in the pregnancy or postpartum period.
+The obsessions during this time often revolve around purposely harming the baby or being responsible for accidental harm to the baby and can be quite disturbing to the parent.
 Violent or disturbing images may also accompany these thoughts.
-Women may have a variety of other obsessions as well.
-Women who have these thoughts or images are horrified and are terrified that they may act on them.
+Parents who have these thoughts or images are horrified and are terrified that they may act on them.
 They will engage in behaviors to reduce their anxiety or ward off the possibility of harm.

-I have worked with many women who suffered from perinatal OCD.
+I have worked with many women and some men who suffered from perinatal OCD.
 Most of them had never heard of perinatal OCD and many of them delayed seeking help for years due to shame and fear.
-Perinatal OCD is a disorder that affects between 2% and 5% of pregnant or postpartum women.
-Many women who suffer from perinatal OCD have never experienced OCD symptoms prior to pregnancy.
+Perinatal OCD is a disorder that affects between 2% and 17% of pregnant or postpartum women (according to recent studies) and is often underdiagnosed.
+Many women who suffer from perinatal OCD have never experienced OCD symptoms prior to pregnancy (approximately 9% according to a recent study).
 The effects of perinatal OCD can be devastating.
-Depression, hopelessness, lack of self-care and suicidal thinking are common, as are problems caring for and bonding with the infant due to fear and avoidance.
-A mother’s sense of self can be seriously damaged if left untreated.
+Depression, hopelessness, lack of self-care and suicidal thinking can develop, as well as problems caring for and bonding with the infant due to fear and avoidance.
+Fathers can also experience perinatal OCD, but the research is scant.
+It is estimated that up to 1.7% of fathers may experience perinatal OCD.
+However, fathers tend to be underdiagnosed as well.
+A parent’s sense of self can be seriously damaged if left untreated.

 Common obsessions in perinatal OCD include:

-• Images or thoughts of throwing the baby from a bridge, balcony or stairs
+• Images or thoughts such as “What if I throw the baby from a bridge, balcony or stairs”

-• Thoughts of putting the baby in the microwave
+• Thoughts similar to “What if I put the baby in the microwave”

 • Fear of giving the baby a disease such as AIDS, cancer or herpes